MihaiHMO/RISC-V-workshop-/Day3_5/README.md

 ![](Day5/5-5.PNG)

-We need to addrase the 2 cylce paths and to "loose" them.
+We need to address the 2 cylce paths and to "loose" them.

-1. Replace @1 $valid assignment with @3 $valid assignment based on the non-existence of a valid $taken_br’s in previous two instrutions.
+1. Replace @1 $valid assignment with @3 $valid assignment based on the non-existence of a valid $taken_br’s in previous two instructions.
 ```
 @3
    $valid = !>>1$taken_br || !>>2$taken_br;